 Certain recent litigation and regulatory enforcement has challenged, or is currently challenging, the characterization of bank partners as the "true lender" in connection with programs involving origination and/or servicing relationships between a bank partner and non-bank lending platform or program manager.
 As noted above, the Colorado Administrator has entered into a settlement agreement with certain banks and nonbanks that addresses this true lender issue.
 Specifically, the settlement agreement sets forth a safe harbor indicating that a bank is the true lender if certain specific terms and conditions are met.
 However, other states could also bring lawsuits based on these types of relationships.
 For example, on June 5, 2020, the Washington, DC Attorney General filed a lawsuit against online lender Elevate for allegedly deceptively marketing high-cost loans with interest rates above the Washington, DC usury cap.
 The usury claim is based on an allegation that Elevate, which was not licensed in Washington, DC, and not its partner bank, originated these loans, and were therefore in violation of the state's usury laws.
+Additionally, on April 5, 2021, the Washington DC Attorney General filed a similar complaint against another online lender Opportunity Financial, LLC, alleging that it rather than a bank originated these loans and the loans were therefore in violation of Washington, DC usury laws.

 We note that the OCC issued on October 27, 2020, a final rule to address the "true lender" issue for lending transactions involving a national bank.
 For certain purposes related to federal banking law, including the ability of a national bank to "export" interest-related requirements from the state from which they lend, the rule would treat a national bank as the "true lender" if it is named as the lender in the loan agreement or funds the loan.
-However, on January 5, 2021, Attorneys General from seven states - New York, California, Colorado, Massachusetts, Minnesota, New Jersey, and North Carolina - and the District of Columbia filed suit against the OCC in the U.S. District Court for the Southern District of New York, challenging the rule, and the outcome of the litigation is uncertain.
+However, on January 5, 2021, Attorneys General from seven states - New York, California, Colorado, Massachusetts, Minnesota,

+New Jersey, and North Carolina - and the District of Columbia filed suit against the OCC in the U.S. District Court for the Southern District of New York, challenging the rule, and the outcome of the litigation is uncertain.
 In addition, the OCC rule does not apply to state-chartered banks and there can be no assurance that the FDIC will issue a similar rule applicable to state-chartered banks.